SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter1.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 1
-title: Chapter 1 - The Campfire That Never Burned
+Title: Chapter 1 - The Campfire That Never Burned
-layout: default
 ---

 ## Chapter 1: The Campfire That Never Burned